Vaibhav7860/yt-codehelp-python/Lectures/Lecture3/README.md

     while(x > 10):
         print("Hello")
   ```
-* when condition is satisified all time than programs runs into infinite loop.
+* when condition is satisfied all time than programs runs into infinite loop.
 * Infinite Loop - No blocking condition and loop keeps on executing the code inside it.
-* __CTRL + Z__ - Stops the infinite loop during exection.
+* __CTRL + Z__ - Stops the infinite loop during execution.
 ```
   x = int(input())
   while(x > 10):
       print("Hello")
       x = x - 1
 ```
 * `break` is a selection statement that brings control out of the loop anytime.
 * To use inbuilt functions, Python uses support of libraries which contains the pre-defined methods.
 * __import__ is used to import the library and is always defined on top of program code.
 * For Example:
   * `import random` - Here, random is the name of the python library <br>
-  * `randint(a, b)` - randint() method takes two arguements which generates the random numbers between them
+  * `randint(a, b)` - randint() method takes two arguments which generates the random numbers between them
 * To use a method of another function, `.`(dot) operator is used
   * Syntax: `libraryName.methodName`
   * For Example:
     ```
     import random
     r = random.randint(1, 20)